 Return items to the strainer, and rinse under running water.
 Dry with a soft cloth.

-12. Use a denture tablet to clean gold or platinum.
+12. Use a denture tablet as a ring cleaner for gold or platinum.

 This works well on gold and platinum bands with diamonds or other hard stones.
 Drop a denture tablet into a glass containing a cup of water, and set your ring into the glass.